History of Tomahawk

 Construction of White Pine began in 1994, with its first full season coming in 1995.

 In 2007, the 567 acre Rindsig Farm, located north of White Pine Camp, was purchased.
 This acquired property brought Tomahawk’s total acreage to just over 3,000.

-Today, Tomahawk is among the largest and most prominent Scout reservations in the world.
+Today, Tomahawk is among the largest and most prominent Scout camps in the world.
 Annually, it serves over 10,000 youth and leaders from around the world through year-round camping opportunities.